SolarCS/rebaseandsqua.sh/README.md

 Rebase and Squash
 =================

-A script and website which assists in ensuring your pull requests are rebased and squashed on the lastest `master`.
+A script and website which assists in ensuring your pull requests are rebased and squashed on the lastest `staging`.

 Visit http://rebaseandsqua.sh for more info!